energywebfoundation/ocn-node/examples/README.md

 You will first need to install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) on your chosen platform to run the local network.

-Next, ensure that the OCN Registry and Client repositories are cloned under the same parent directory:
+Next, ensure that the OCN Registry and Node repositories are cloned under the same parent directory:

 ```
 git clone git@bitbucket.org:shareandcharge/ocn-registry.git
-git clone git@bitbucket.org:shareandcharge/ocn-client.git
+git clone git@bitbucket.org:shareandcharge/ocn-node.git
 ```

 The directory structure should look like so: